 Goodwill of \$3,195,396 represents the excess of the purchase price over the fair value of the underlying tangible and identifiable intangible assets acquired and liabilities assumed.
 The acquisition goodwill represents the value placed on the combined company's brand building capabilities, storytelling capabilities and franchise economics in TV, film and other mediums to strengthen Hasbro brands.
-In addition, the acquisition goodwill depicts added benefits of long-term profitable growth through in-sourcing toy and game production for the acquisition was allocated to the Company's reportable segments as follows: eOne: \$2,241,396, U.S. and Canada: \$521,217, International: \$329,612, and Entertainment, Licensing and Digital: \$103,171.
+In addition, the acquisition goodwill depicts added benefits of long-term profitable growth through in-sourcing toy and game production for the acquired preschool brands and cost-synergies, as well as future revenue growth opportunities.
+The goodwill recorded as part of this acquisition was allocated to the Company's reportable segments as follows: eOne: \$2,241,396, U.S. and Canada: \$521,217, International: \$329,612, and Entertainment, Licensing and Digital: \$103,171.
 The goodwill associated with the acquisition will not be amortized for financial reporting purposes and will not be deductible for federal tax purposes.
 See note 6 for further information on the Company's goodwill.